ST10496726/lesedicharity/README.md

 ### v1.2.0 – September 24, 2025
 - **Added**: Comments on the code
 - **Require**: On Part 1 , I had not put comments on my code , so I added the comments on my code
+- **Added**: Wireframes images for each page
+- **Require**: There were no wireframes added on Part 1 , I added the wireframes on the img folder

 ### Wire Frames